 Contact Frye Law Group today

 If you or someone you love is facing a charge in either the juvenile or the adult criminal justice system, you need a criminal defense attorney.
 Frye Law Group is always prepared to provide aggressive, relentless defense for our clients.
-Contact us today to get started with your free initial consultation.
+Contact us today to get started with your free case evaluation.